 Guidelines for Authors

-The Brazilian Journal of Analytical Chemistry (BrJAC) is dedicated to the diffusion of significant and original knowledge in all branches of Analytical Chemistry.
+The Brazilian Journal of Analytical Chemistry (BrJAC) is dedicated to the diffusion of significant and original knowledge in all branches of Analytical Chemistry and Bioanalytics.
 BrJAC is addressed to professionals involved in science, technology and innovation projects in Analytical Chemistry, at universities, research centers and in industry.

 Manuscripts submitted for publication in BrJAC cannot have been previously published or be currently submitted for publication in another journal.
 BrJAC publishes original, unpublished scientific articles and technical notes that are peer reviewed in the double-blind way.

 BrJAC’s review process begins with an initial screening of the manuscripts by the editor-in-chief, who evaluates the adequacy of the study to the journal scope, and an analysis of similarities.
 Manuscripts accepted in this screening are then forwarded to at least two reviewers who are experts in the related field.
 A larger number of reviewers may be used at the discretion of the Editor.
 As evaluation criteria, the reviewers employ originality, scientific quality, contribution to knowledge in the field of Analytical Chemistry, the theoretical foundation and bibliography, the presentation of relevant and consistent results, compliance to the BrJAC’s guidelines, clarity of writing and presentation, and use of grammatically correct English.

 BrJAC is a quarterly journal that, in addition to scientific articles and technical notes, also publishes reviews, interviews, points of view, letters, sponsor reports, and features related to analytical chemistry.

 Brief description of the documents that can be submitted by the authors